 Around 350 native species of animals, plants and fungi have been recorded on our site.
 Many more than this are present and we are continually adding new species, often helped by experts who have been visiting the site since October 2000.
 You can look at our current list of green plants which has been progressively enlarged since the first survey by botanist Mark Robinson.
 Birds have been listed by Alan Morris on his frequent visits.
 Many fungi have been recorded by Pam O'Sullivan, of which we have permission to list a small sample here.
-Most of our frogs were recorded on one night (10 Jan 2006), with the help of visiting expert Samantha Willis.
+Nine of our 13 frogs were recorded on one night (10 Jan 2006), with the help of visiting expert Samantha Willis.

 Species records have been transferred to webpages for easier access, as other species, fungi excepted, will be.

 We have recorded only those species in the domain Eukaryota, following the scheme suggested on the Wiki page http://en.wikipedia.org/wiki/Eukaryote.
 The other two domains of life, Archaea and Bacteria, though abundant, are microscopic and beyond our current expertise.